MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 3. Every line starting with `<` is a HTTP header from the server's response
 4. The `a` at the bottom is the response's body

-Right now we're interested in what curl is sending to the server, so we'll just look at the `>` lines:
+What's relevant right now is what curl is sending to the server, so we'll just look at the `>` lines:

 1. We're connecting to address `127.0.0.1` on port `8080`
 2. We're doing a GET request to the server's `/` route, which is the root directory